jhancock532/Three-JS-Music-Visualiser/README.md

   renderer.render(scene, camera);  //Render a new frame of the scene.
 }
 ```
-Updating the meshes is quite simple, just a scale effect on the mesh.
+Updating the meshes is quite simple, being a scale effect on the mesh and a rotation to make the visualisation more interesting.
 ```js
 function updateMeshes(){
   for (let i = 0; i < numSamples; i++){